CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 every commit has a unique hash id which lets you interact with the commit without conflicting with other commits, (randomly generated)

 ## Internals
-hashes may differ from a user to another
+hashes may differ from a user to another user

+### Some plumbing
+all data in .git are just files, commits, current branch, where the pointer pointing

+*pointer*, is where you are standing (HEAD, or somewhere else)